 MTU Issues

-Jumbo frames have two advantages: One is that for a given data throughput, the packet rate is less for jumbo frames vs. standard frames, requiring less CPU for packet processing.
+Use of Jumbo frames has two advantages: One is that for a given data throughput, the packet rate is less for jumbo frames vs. standard frames, requiring less CPU for packet processing.
 The other advantage is that recovery in data throughput after a loss event is proportional to the maximum segment size - so with jumbo frames you get a ~6x faster recovery rate from loss events.
-For more information on the benefits of Jumbo Frames, see: http://staff.psc.edu/mathis/MTU/

 ping can be used to verify the MTU size.
 For example, on Linux you can do: